Skip to Content

 Tips for recipe success

-• Have all your ingredients ready to go when you turn on the saucepan.
-As you may have noticed in the recipe, the ingredients get added fairly quickly.
-To avoid burning, have all your ingredients pre-measured and ready to go.
+• Have all your ingredients pre measured and ready to go when you turn on the saucepan.
+As you may have noticed, the recipe comes together fairly quickly.

-• If you’re concerned about the thickness of your sauce at the end, please note that it will thicken a little more as it cools.
+• If you’re concerned about the thickness at the end, please note that it will thicken a little more as it cools.

 Can I substitute the white wine?

 Yes!
-If you do not have any dry white wine available or you prefer not to cook with wine, you can substitute with an equal amount of chicken broth.
+If you do not have any wine available or you prefer not to cook with alcohol, you can substitute with an equal amount of broth.

 Can I substitute the chicken broth?

 Yes.
 You can use veggie broth.
-We would not substitute for water as you will lose a lot of flavor and the texture will be off.
-We also do not recommend using beef, veal, or pork broths as they would be too rich for the sauce.
+We would not substitute for water as you will lose a lot of richness and the texture will be off.

 Can I substitute the white pepper?

 Yes.
-You can use freshly ground black pepper instead of white pepper if you wish.
+You can use freshly ground black pepper if you wish.
 You’ll have black specks in the finished sauce, but it will still taste delicious.

 Connect With Savor the Best: